Institute Taps WME for Summer Seminar Authors

 Returning in 2017 will be author Stephen Knott, professor of national security at the U.S. Naval War College and author of biographies that have focused on American presidents and their impact on their time, will lead “Roosevelt, Churchill, and Hitler: Three Wartime Leaders and Their Legacies.”

 Kenyon faculty members are perennial favorites at the Institute, and their offerings promise equally exciting options for summer 2017.
 Professor of political science Fred Baumann will explore “Nitzsche’s Beyond Good and Evil, and Where that Left Us.”
-Professor emerita Pam Jensen will lead participants through seminal writings by Rousseau and his impact on the Enlightenment.
 Professor of art emeritus Martin Garhart returns to the Institute to focus on the still life as personal metaphor.
 And the Institute welcomes Kenyon writer-in-residence P.F.
 Kluge, who will draw on his recent books and articles in Smithsonian and National Geographic Traveler in “Seeing the World: Travel and Travel Writing.”

 Space is limited in the Summer Seminar courses, which offer lively daily small-group seminars, lectures, films, and a host of recreational and social offerings each June.
 Registration opens October 18 at www.kenyoninstitute.org or by calling 740-427-5250.